Psychiatrists and their patients with schizophrenia may not be

 In late 2007, MHA commissioned staff of International Communications

-schizophrenia about their overall health status, their perceptions of and
+about their overall health status, their perceptions of and relationship with

-relationship with their psychiatrist, and their attitudes toward their own
+their psychiatrist, and their attitudes toward their own health.
+They also did

-health.
-They also interviewed a sample of 250 practicing psychiatrists who
+an online survey of a sample of 250 practicing psychiatrists who treat

-The sample of patients and psychiatrists came from nationally
+The sample of consumers and psychiatrists came from nationally

 representative online research panels maintained by ICR.